OctavioProfeta/OctavioProfeta.github.io/index.md

 ...or does it ?
 Let's do a topic detection on the plot summaries of movies which can be classified as war movies, by having the 'war' term appearing in the genre list.
-Looking for 4 topics yields the best results :
+Looking for 4 topics yields the best results:

 <iframe src="lda_genre_war.html" width="750px" height="860px" frameborder="0">Genre plot</iframe>

 {: style="text-align: justify;"}
-Here, again by setting λ to 0.5 we can distingish 4 topics :
+Here, again by setting λ to 0.5 we can distingish 4 topics:

 {: style="text-align: justify;"}
 * The first one represent the pacific theather of the second World War.
 We can tell by terms such as '*japanese*', being the most frequent term within the topic, '*american*', '*hitler*' or '*boat*'.